SKIP TO COURSE REQUIREMENTS

 PROFESSIONAL ESL COURSES (15 graduate credits, 3 undergraduate credits)

-Field experience (5-15 hours) are required for most professional methods courses as well as documented practicum experiences working with students who are multilingual language user are required at the elementary, middle and high school level (at least 120 hours total)
+Field experience (5-15 hours) are required for most professional methods courses as well as documented practicum experiences working with students who are multilingual language users, are required at the elementary, middle and high school level (at least 120 hours total)

 This course presents an in-depth study of the predominant current philosophies and methodologies of Early Childhood and Elementary reading instruction.
 Emphasis will be placed on the critical elements in literacy development.
 These elements are: phonemic awareness, phonic instruction, vocabulary development, fluency, and comprehension.
 Current organizational procedures and foundations of reading instruction will be presented.
 Special consideration is given to effective practices and adapting instruction for culturally and linguistically diverse students.